State Boyle’s law give its mathematical expression

 We can verify the law by following three graphs.

-Figure III shows a horizontal line which means the product of pressure and volume (PV) is constant.
+Figure III shows a horizontal line, meaning the pressure and volume (PV) product is constant.
 Thus the law is further verified.

 PV = Constant

 All three plots have verified the law.

 Boyle’s Law Experimental Explanation on the basis of KMT: